urmzd/md-classifier/README.md

 # MD NLP

-An NLP model which predicts an ailment given a description of symptoms.
+A CNN with two preprocessors choices capable of predicting ailments given a description of their symptoms.

 ## Table of Contents